The Penn State Health Approach to Gender - Affirming Health Care

-The Gender Health Clinic at Penn State Health Children’s Hospital provides comprehensive, gender-affirming care for children, adolescents and young adults up to age 25 in a supportive and safe environment.
+The Gender Health Clinic at Penn State Health Children’s Hospital provides gender-affirming care for children, adolescents and young adults from ages 10 to 24 in a supportive and safe environment.
 Its multidisciplinary team works collaboratively to help patients with concerns about their gender, sexuality or sexual development feel comfortable in their bodies and affirm their gender.

-The Gender Health Clinic can diagnose and manage gender dysphoria and other related health concerns for patients up to 25 years old, including mood problems, menstrual management, and other related health concerns.
-Understanding that each patient’s concerns and needs are unique, the clinic’s care providers work with the patient and their family to develop an individualized plan to help them achieve their goals.
+The Gender Health Clinic can diagnose and manage gender dysphoria and other related health concerns for patients between 10 and 24 years of age, including mood problems, menstrual management and other related health concerns.
+Understanding that each patient’s concerns and needs are unique, the clinic’s care providers work with the patient and their family to develop an individualized plan to help them address their specific concerns.

-The clinic can provide a full psychosocial and physical evaluation as well as ongoing care, including gender-affirming counseling and medical care, offering both fully reversible treatments such as menstrual suppression and estrogen or testosterone blockers, as well as more permanent hormonal therapies.
-The Gender Health Clinic does not provide gender-affirming surgery, but may make referrals.
+The clinic can provide a full psychosocial and physical evaluation as well as ongoing care, including gender-affirming counseling and medical care, with treatment plans tailored to each individual patient’s needs.
+Penn State Health does not perform gender-affirming surgery on minors.

 The Gender Health Clinic team at Penn State Health Children’s Hospital includes a variety of specialists who are trained in gender-affirming care for children, adolescents and young adults.
 Together, they address the social, emotional and physical health care needs of their patients with compassion, understanding and support.

-Adolescent Medicine Physicians: The clinic’s primary medical doctors are pediatricians who specialize in adolescent medicine with expertise in diagnosing and managing adolescent gender dysphoria and related conditions up to the 25th birthday.
+Adolescent Medicine Physicians: The clinic’s primary medical doctors are pediatricians who specialize in adolescent medicine with expertise in diagnosing and managing adolescent gender dysphoria and related conditions between 10 and 24 years of age.

 Therapists: These providers work collaboratively with patients, their families and the clinic team to provide therapy and help guide treatment.
 The clinic coordinator is also a licensed clinical social worker who is a certified provider through the World Professional Association of Transgender Health.